-In addition to development permitted by national policy, non-B class uses development will only be supported if it:
+Non-B class uses development will only be allowed if it:

 - I. Is for small-scale: - a. activities providing services to support the business on Willow Park Industrial Estate; or - b. former BI uses where the change of use to other E class uses is to be controlled by condition; and - 2.
 Would not result in any significant loss in employment; - 3.
 Would, where possible, enhance the quality and attractiveness of the Industrial Estate; and - 4.
 Would not, alone or cumulatively, result in the Industrial Estate ceasing to be predominantly in B class use.